TheLogicMaster/clearwing-vm/README.md

 - Example Gradle project
 - Proper Unicode support (Character.isLetterOrDigit(), for instance)
 - Fix Date formatting
+- Make main Thread catch exceptions like other Threads and fix UncaughtExceptionHandler

 ## Notes
 - Requires retrolambda for lambda support (Use pre-v7 Gradle wrapper)
-- Exceptions thrown without a try-catch block are ignored (Maybe adding try-catch block in thread init code, in addition to main function)
+- Exceptions thrown without a try-catch block on the main Thread are ignored
 - JDK-8 is required for compiling the Transpiler project
 - Classes referenced with reflection must be included in the JSON config file
 - Only supports up to 3D arrays